marwahaha/sample-api-proj-jk/README.md

 All products for one brand|/api/vx.x/brands/{id}/products All offers for one product|/api/vx.x/brands/{id}/products/{id}/offers

 However, I found this design is rigid for entity management (if/how to handle cascading deletes).
 Searching and filtering is difficult because it requires storage and understanding of the hierarchy.
 And it doesn't handle many-to-many relationships and other anomalous relationships that may exist in data that captures real-world operations.
 This [article](https://softwareengineering.stackexchange.com/questions/274998/nested-rest-urls-and-parent-id-which-is-better-design) gave words to some of the abstract frustrations floating around my mind.
+And Tim Berners-Lee said: _The only thing you can use an identifier for is to refer to an object.
+When you are not dereferencing, you should not look at the contents of the URI string to gain other information._

 Instead, for the design I opted for a series of flat endpoints structured like this: